Signposts

 Dorothy once shared a story with me about her young son; he wrote a poem

-based on some images of new stars taken by the Hubble Telescope.
-Her
+based on images of new stars taken by the Hubble Space Telescope.

-excitement and description of the words Chris used when talking to her about
+Her excitement and description of the words Chris used when talking to her

-the article excited me, he likened them to leaves sown through space.
-I
+about the article excited me, he likened them to leaves sown through space.

-wrote a story about it, and what really took me out of my element was the
+I wrote a story about his words, and what really took me out of my element

 Unitarian Universalist Congregation.
 I did this not once but twice that